marcelja/facebook-delete/README.md

 ### Rate-limiting

 Facebook will temp-block your activity log if you make too many requests too quickly.
-Because of this, the current default delay has been set to 30 seconds (30000 ms).
-Run the command with the `-rateLimit <time in ms>` to introduce a delay before each request.
+Run the command with the `-rateLimit <time in ms>` to introduce a custom delay before each request.
 If you're getting hung up on just searches or deletes, you can disable rate-limiting for one or the other with `-limitSearch=0` or `-limitDelete=0`.

 Usage examples: